Doña Ana County Court Records

 Doña Ana County Family Court Records

-Family law cases in Doña Ana County are adjudicated by the Third Judicial District Court, which has exclusive jurisdiction over domestic relations matters.
+Family law cases in Doña Ana County are handled by the Third Judicial District Court, which has exclusive jurisdiction over domestic relations matters.
 These include dissolution of marriage (divorce), child custody and timesharing, child support, spousal support, domestic violence protection orders, adoption, and paternity proceedings.

 Filing fees